 2. God’s Presence: People who live a life of consistent prayer are much more in tune with God’s presence.
 Where others see coincidence, they see providence.
 This gives them a profound sense of peace.
 They know that God is in charge and that they don’t have to figure out everything for themselves.
 The world doesn’t rest on their shoulders, but on God’s.
 So instead of complaining or worrying, they live in an atmosphere of trust and acceptance.

 3. Paying Attention: God’s providence guides all things.
 We know this through faith and sometimes he sends a sign to say, “Yes, I’m indeed here.”
-Once a Legionary priest was driving down the road in Virginia and his thoughts were taken up with a difficulty he was having with a particular person.
-“How should I handle this,” he asked himself.
+Once a priest was driving down the road and his thoughts were taken up with a difficulty he was having with a particular person.
+“How should I handle this?” he asked himself.
 A car pulled out in front of him.
-Virginia is known for its high number of vanity license plates, and this one left him scratching his head.
 The license plate read “CARITAS”, which is Latin for “charity.”
 Was it just a coincidence?
 He couldn’t deny that this was the answer he was looking for.
 The signs that invite us to be more Christ-like are the ones to which we need to pay the most attention.